 The park offers quiet spots for bird watching from viewing platforms, for fishing from the pier or along the shore line, and for picnicking in the open or under a shelter.
 A wetlands board walk offers a unique way to view wetland plant and wildlife.

 The park has separate entrances to its upper and lower levels.
 A comfort station, covered and uncovered picnicking area with grills, and a viewing platform accessible via an asphalt path are located at the upper level.
-A second comfort station, wetlands board walk, second viewing station and fishing pier are located at the lower level.
+A second comfort station, wetlands board walk, boat ramp, second viewing station and fishing pier are located at the lower level.

 The upper level of the viewing station at the first park entrance is accessible via an asphalt path.
 Both comfort stations are handicapped accessible.
 The fishing pier and swamp board walk are both handicapped accessible.